-- Red and purple colored pencil or crayon
+- Red and purple colored pencil or pen

-After completing the listening comprehension portion of this activity provide students a copy of student activity sheet B. Point out to students the features of script text to indicate which character is talking.
+After completing the listening comprehension portion of this activity, provide students a copy of Student Activity Sheet B. Point out to students the features of script text that indicate which character is talking.
 Remind students that this is a dialogue between characters.

-Allow students time to complete activity sheet B.
+Allow students time to complete Student Activity Sheet B.

-Display the script using the immersive reader, highlight the nouns in the script.
+Display the script using the immersive reader and highlight the nouns in the script.
 Students should self check their work to determine if they correctly named nouns.
-Repeat for verbs and syllables.
+Repeat for verbs.